-9.11 Work in rain

-- 9.11.1 When an employee is required to work in the rain, they shall wear waterproof clothing as provided by the employer, where practicable. - 9.11.2 If an employee gets their work clothing wet as a result of a requirement to perform work in the rain, regardless of wearing the waterproof clothing supplied by the employer, the employee shall be paid single time (at the total rate including over-award payments) in addition to ordinary time or overtime payments for the time between becoming wet and changing into dry clothes or until the employee ceases work, whichever is the earlier, with a minimum of one hour.

-9.12 Work under unpleasant conditions
+- 9.9 Work in the rain - 9.9.1 When an employee is required to work in the rain, they shall wear waterproof clothing as provided by the Council, where practicable.

+- 9.9.2 If an employee gets their work clothing wet as a result of a requirement to perform work in the rain, regardless of wearing the waterproof clothing supplied by the Council, the employee shall be paid single time (at the total rate including over-award payments) in addition to ordinary time or overtime payments for the time between becoming wet and changing into dry clothes or until the employee ceases work, whichever is the earlier, with a minimum payment of one hour. - 9.10 Work under unpleasant conditions